Juan-joy/juan-joy.github.io/content/projects/commodities-anomaly-tracker.md

 [**View the tracker →**](https://juan-joy.github.io/commodities-tracker/)

-> The live version runs on simulated data.
-The full build with live price feeds is available on request, feel free to reach out via LinkedIn.
+> This live version runs on simulated data since Github only runs static pages.
+The full build with live price feeds from Yahoo Finance is available on request, feel free to reach out via LinkedIn.

 ## What It Does